NDOTO-G/ralph-tooling-pack/phase2-implementation/README.md

-# Ralph Multi-Agent System - Phase 1 Implementation
+# Ralph Multi-Agent System - Phase 2 Implementation

-**Complete, ready-to-test implementation of the Ralph orchestration system**
+**Dual-agent parallel execution with all Phase 1 critical fixes**

 ## What This Is

-This directory contains a **fully functional Phase 1 implementation** of the Ralph multi-agent skills system.
-It merges the best ideas from both planning approaches into a working, testable system.
+This directory contains a **fully functional Phase 2 implementation** of the Ralph multi-agent skills system.
+It supports running 2 OpenCode agents in parallel, with critical bug fixes from Test 1 and enhanced merge safety.

 ## What's Included